Doe v. Harris

 The lawsuit, filed in the U.S. District Court for the Northern District of California, asks for a temporary restraining order and an injunction.

-The appeals court heard arguments in the case on September 10, 2013, and will likely issue an opinion before the end of the year.
+The Ninth Circuit Court of Appeals heard arguments in the case on Sep.
+10, 2013, and on Nov.
+18, 2014, the appeals court ruled in favor of anonymous free speech.
 The preliminary injunction remains in effect.